Mack Brewery

 Mack Bryggeri (Mack Brewery; Norwegian official name: Macks Ølbryggeri AS) is a brewery in Balsfjord Municipality in Troms county, Norway.
-It claims to be the world's northernmost brewery.

-It was founded during 1877 in Tromsø by Ludwig Markus Mack (1842–1915).
+Founded during 1877 in Tromsø by Ludwig Markus Mack (1842–1915), it claimed to be the world's northernmost brewery.

 Claims of the world's northernmost brewery

-Mack Bryggeri claims to be the northernmost brewery in the world, a claim that is cited on its bottles.
-After over 130 years of operation in Tromsø, in March 2012 the company moved production to Nordkjosbotn in Balsfjord Municipality, and lost the title of world's northernmost brewery to the brewery operated inside the Icefiord Hotel in Ilulissat (Greenland) by a margin of a mere 50 m.
-When Hotel Icefjiord closed their brewery in 2013, the brewery equipment was taken over by Brewery Immiaq (also Ilulissat), who claimed to hold the title of "world's northernmost brewery".
+Mack Bryggeri claimed to be the northernmost brewery in the world.
+After over 130 years of operation in Tromsø, in March 2012 the company moved production to Nordkjosbotn in Balsfjord Municipality, and lost the title to the brewery operated inside the Icefiord Hotel in Ilulissat (Greenland) by a margin of a mere 50 m.
+When Hotel Icefjiord closed their brewery in 2013, the brewery equipment was taken over by Brewery Immiaq (also in Ilulissat).
 In 2015, Svalbard Bryggeri claimed the northernmost brewery in the world at 78 degrees North.